sharvas/roger-skyline/README.md

 # sysadmin 101

-The second sysadmin project for the basics about system and network administration.
+The second sysadmin project for the basics of system and network administration.
 The project consists of three parts: setting up the VM, network, security and the web server.
 For the details please check out the [subject](https://github.com/sharvas/roger_skyline/raw/master/roger-skyline-1.5.en.pdf).

 ***VM part:***
 * setting up a VM with the chosen Linux distribution